nearprotocol/stakewars/README.md

 If you want to get your feet wet, and see if Stake Wars is for you, try this quickstart guide:
 - Create a **BetaNet** account using our hosted wallet [here](https://wallet.betanet.near.org).
 - Spin up an Ubuntu/Debian VPS and run [nearup](https://github.com/near/nearup).
-- Deploy your staking pool from the [initial-contracts repo](https://github.com/near/initial-contracts/).
+- Deploy your staking pool using the [Staking Pool Factory](https://near-examples.github.io/staking-pool-factory/)
 - Submit up [this form](https://nearprotocol1001.typeform.com/to/TvvOMf) to enroll in the Stake Wars.

 At the moment of writing (May 28) we received an exceptional interest by the community of validators (300+ applications, 200+ PRs).
 We are processing all of them, sending 75,000 BetaNet tokens as promised, while making sure the network runs with no issues.
 As explained in the [docs](https://docs.near.org/docs/validator/economics), there are 100 seats per shard, so BetaNet is running at capacity with a cost per seat right above 75.000 tokens.